frrazer/arcade-haven-file/README.md

 ![github banner](https://github.com/user-attachments/assets/f9a775e2-7b08-4b06-b098-8e30fbbdf68b)

+Fortune Frenzy is what Arcade Haven was meant to be.
+Join here: https://discord.gg/ZWcu8vUh5E

 # 🎮 Arcade Haven (Legacy Dump)

 > a legacy drop from **Novaware**, for **educational use ONLY**. not plug-and-play. not maintained. not our problem.